junghoon-1999/Formula1-Strategy/README.md

 The Adam optimizer was used to optimize the parameter space.

 ## Data Description

+The data is collected from the FastF1 API, using its telemetry data from a single race and with the transformer model estimate where a driver will be after a certain number of data points.

+Specifically, it collects 6 seconds worth of data to predict where each driver would be in the next 12 seconds.
+Using the distance information we will predict where the driver will be in terms of distance in the next 12 seconds.
+The racetrack selected for this project was the 2023 Bahrain Grand Prix.

+The reasons for selecting the 2023 Bahrain Grand Prix are as follows:
+1. 2022 was the last major rule change made by the FIA hence any data before 2022 has major car design changes the model cannot capture without more data
+2. During 2022 and 2023 the changes made to the vehicles in terms of design, engine and functionality were quite significant and this is shown in the data-analysis file
+3. The Bahrain Grand Prix was the first race of the 2023 season, thus making it a relatively fair race for all teams as it was the race with the least amount of changes
+4. Moreover, by narrowing down to a single race this would help in analyzing the loss values

 The data is consisted of 927 columns and around 430000 rows.
 For each driver we have,